uidaholib/main-web-redesign_draft/content/special-collections/plan.md

       <div class="card mt-3 mb-2">
         <div class="card-header">
           <h5 class="mb-0">
             <a class="collapsed card-link" data-toggle="collapse" href="#collapseThree"> 3.
-Make an Appointment
+Make an Appointment or Visit Open Hours
               <span class="fas fa-chevron-down smalltxt"></span>
             </a>
           </h5>
         </div>
         <div id="collapseThree" class="collapse" data-parent="#accordion">
           <div class="card-body">
-            <p> Please see our <a href="https://www.lib.uidaho.edu/special-collections/plan.html#hours">current hours</a> below to make an appointment.
-While appointments are not strictly required, we highly appreciate <strong>at least two business days of notice</strong> of what you would like to view, so we may have materials ready for your visit (in some cases, we may be able to digitize your request remotely!).
-Contact us at
+            <p>To schedule an appointment, fill out our <a href="https://forms.office.com/r/SjqtcHZ3Kn">Appointment Request Form</a>.
+We ask for <strong>at least two business days of notice</strong> so we may do any preparatory searching and retrieving in advance.
+We are open to appointments <strong>Monday-Friday 9am-4pm</strong> depending on staff availability.</p>
-              <a href="mailto:libspec@uidaho.edu">libspec@uidaho.edu</a> or (208) 885-0845 to request materials and schedule your visit.</p>
+            <p>Check our <a href="https://www.lib.uidaho.edu/special-collections/plan.html#hours">Open Hours</a> for walk-in availability!</p>
           </div>
           <!--end card-body-->
         </div>